openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 dependencies and generated files from a previous image - in order to ensure security updates do not break user applications unintentionally.

 Docker images live in a registry backed by some persistent storage.
-OpenShift would need a registry solution that allowed both public and private images.
+OpenShift requires a registry solution that allows both public and private images.
 Public images would be where shared cartridges come from, but private images would be isolated per account (domain?) and not visible to others.
 The metadata describing cartridges would move to the broker, and be mediated via a set of APIs for administrators and users.
 Over time, OpenShift might expose access to the registries to